Ezhidzee/CircularBuffer/README.md

 # Circular Buffer

-STL is a compatible "Circular Buffer" container, extensible and fixed in size.
+STL compatible "Circular Buffer" container, extensible and fixed in size.

 [Circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) - a data structure that is often used for buffering in tasks for transmitting and processing a data stream.